MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-qr-code.md

 ### Specify QR code dimensions in Commerce parameters

-On the Commerce parameters page, on the Configuration parameters tab, add the following configuration parameters:
+On the **Configuration parameters** tab of the Commerce parameters page, add the following configuration parameters:

-- **QrCodeWidth** - the width of the QR code image, in pixels.
+- **QrCodeWidth** - The width of the QR code image, in pixels.
 Specify an appropriate value for the parameter.
-- **QrCodeHeight** - the height of the QR code image, in pixels.
+- **QrCodeHeight** - The height of the QR code image, in pixels.
 Specify an appropriate value for the parameter.

 > [!NOTE]
 > It is mandatory to specify the values of these configuration parameters to print QR codes in receipts.
 Support for default values of the parameters may be added in future updates.